Aleyda Metts

 Mariah Caracoza

 Ms. Caracoza holds a Bachelor of Science degree in Health Science with a concentration in Community Health Education from California State University, Long Beach.
 While obtaining her undergraduate degree, she was a Wellness Intern for a year providing her expertise in researching predominant health issues and the best strategies to fit the needs of each health management client.
-Before obtaining her undergraduate degree, her plans included nursing school.
-However, since then, she has decided to focus on community health education and developing programs to address risk factors within various populations.
-After graduating, she enhanced her career by becoming a Health Management Representative providing support for the development, coordination, and evaluation of wellness programs across her health management clients.

 Monica Esquivel

 Born in El Paso, Texas, and raised in Southern California, Monica Esquivel is Mexican-American and speaks fluent Spanish.
 She graduated with honors from Azusa Pacific University with a Bachelor of Science in Nursing.
 Although her nursing career as a Registered Nurse has provided a wide span of opportunities and experience, she found her love and passion in Health Education and has worked in this field as a Wellness Coach and Patient Education, RN, for the past 15 years.
-Some of her prior experience includes medical/surgical unit, mother/baby, lactation consulting, research, management, and most recently assisted in the Emergency Room when she was deployed to help during Covid.
-Monica is currently a Nurse Educator at Kaiser Permanente – Orange County – Center for Healthy Living teaches several topics that include Diabetes, Weight Management, and Congestive Heart Failure classes for members.

 Oscar Chavez

 Oscar Chavez was born in Mexico City, where he completed his medical school in 2012 from the Universidad Latinoamericana and then completed his psychiatry residency in 2016 at the Benemerita Universidad Autonoma de Puebla (BUAP).
 After getting his board certification as a Psychiatrist, Dr. Chavez moved to the U.S. to expand his research training.
 Dr. Chavez is interested in scientific research focusing on mental health disparities and is also committed to mentoring underrepresented students.
-Dr. Chavez has volunteered at University of California, San Francisco (UCSF) and the University of California, Davis (UC Davis), where he completed clinical externships and mentored aspiring medical students both in Mexico and the United States.

 Phillip Ho

 Philip Ho is currently a Health Facilities Evaluator Nurse at the Los Angeles Department of Public Health.
 He grew up in Los Angeles County and attended University of California, Irvine where he graduated with a B.S. in Public Health.
 Philip realized he wanted to gain more direct patient care skills and started his path towards becoming a nurse by first obtaining his ADN at Pasadena City College then by completing his B.S. in Nursing at California State University, Los Angeles.
 Philip started his nursing career at the Ronald Reagan UCLA Medical Center in 2019 as a RN in the hematology and oncology unit.
-He then shifted specialties to the post anesthesia care unit at Providence St. Joseph Medical Center in Burbank.

 Rachel Nina Viloria

 Rachel is the community health nurse manager at Hope Street Margolis Family Center where she oversees the health needs of approximately 300 children and their families in Downtown and South-Central Los Angeles.
 She earned her BS in Nursing at Azusa Pacific University where she graduated valedictorian of her nursing class.
 Prior to Hope Street, she worked as a Pediatric Intensive Care Unit RN for 4.5 years at Children’s Hospital Los Angeles where caring for children impacted by the consequences of structural health inequities in the form of preventable illness and injury first sparked her interest to pursue a degree in Public Health.
-Rachel has a passion for pediatric and maternal/reproductive health and is excited to learn how to create programs that will bridge the gaps that exist across the continuum of care.

 Rebecca Speyer

 Rebecca Speyer currently serves as a Project Manager in Biometrics Services at eClinical Solutions.
 Originally from Los Angeles, she earned a BA in Public Health from the University of California, Berkeley.
 Her passion for public health began in her undergraduate years, during which she contributed as a research assistant at the Center for Environmental Research and Children’s Health (CERCH).
 Since her graduation, Rebecca has been actively engaged in the clinical research sector, concentrating on the operationalization and oversight of various clinical research trials, including Investigator-Initiated Trials, Master Protocols, and Platform Trials.
-Armed with an advanced degree in Public Health, her primary goal is to facilitate the seamless translation of research findings into evidence-based strategies for population policy and public health initiatives.

 Roxana Delgado-Martinez

 Roxana Delgado-Martinez is a first-generation college graduate.
 She obtained an Associate of Science degree from Long Beach City College and a Bachelor of Arts in Sociology from California State University, Long Beach.
 While completing her undergraduate degree, she worked as an administrative/clinical Medical Assistant for a private family medicine practice.
 Through her work and studies, she developed an understanding of how social determinants can negatively affect health and the importance of finding evidence-based solutions to advance health.
-Currently, she works as a Research Assistant in the Department of Pediatrics, David Geffen School of Medicine at UCLA providing support in studies working to improve respiratory care and health care services for children and their families.
+Currently, she works as a Research Assistant in the Department of Pediatrics, David Geffen School of Medicine at UCLA providing support in studies working to improve respiratory care and health care services for children and their families..

 Stefany Cruz